TheSchnappi/articy2renpy/README.md

 # articy2renpy
-A converter for artify:draft JSON to Ren'Py \*.rpy script files.
+A converter for artify:draft JSON exports to Ren'Py \*.rpy script files.

 ## How the Converter Works
 The exporter takes your exported JSON articy:draft project and converts your Dialogues flow elements into Ren'Py commands and labels with one \*.rpy script file per Dialogue.